 Dry Cat Food is not Good for a Nursing Momma Cat

-How Opal Went From Being a Typical Scrappy Stray Cat to a Healthy Beauty
+Opal Went From Being a Straggly Stray Cat to a Healthy Beauty

 The effects of a raw diet on a cat's health never ceases to amaze me.
 If you've ever seen a colony of stray cats, you'll see cats that look a bit scrappy or unhealthy.
 Even stray cats that have been spayed or neutered, vaccinated and are being fed every day typically look scrappy and unhealthy.
-I know, I used to be a feeder with a non-profit group for a cat colony of about 80 cats.
-By scrappy, I am referring to fur that is thin, separated, dull, and sheds a lot.
-They often are either very skinny with hip bones showing, yet have large bellies, or they may be very overweight.
+I know--I used to be a feeder with a non-profit group for a cat colony of about 80 cats.
+The fur is thin, separated, dull, and sheds a lot.
+They are either very skinny with hip bones showing, yet have large bellies, or they may be very overweight.
 These cats will often have frequent or intermittent upper respiratory infections, lots of fleas, and very often diarrhea.
 This story is not meant to take away from all the wonderful volunteers who so generously give their time, money and emotional energy to caring for these innocent and homeless cats.
 Like I said, I did this for a number of years.
-While dry cat food is not the best food for any cat, it is especially not good for a nursing momma cat.
-Dry cat food is slow and difficult for a cat to digest.
+While dry cat food is not the best option for any cat, it is especially not good for a nursing momma cat.
+Why?
+Because dry cat food is slow and difficult for a cat to digest.
 When a mother cat is nursing, she needs milk as soon as possible to feed those hungry babies.
-Opal was a stray with a litter of kittens being fed a diet of dry cat food.
+Opal was a stray, with a litter of kittens, eating a diet of dry cat food.

 Benefits of a Raw and/or Canned Diet for Cats

 The point of this story is to drive home the benefits of feeding a diet of raw and/or grain-free canned food.